 - responsible sourcing: full traceability

 “Full traceability” means that all the production back to the field can be traced (plantation or smallholder block).

 New developments, regardless of the commodity, are subject to High Conservation Value (HCV) and High Carbon Stock (HCS) assessments, and must ensure they have the Free, Prior and Informed Consent (FPIC) of the impacted communities.
 Oil palm projects follow the RSPO New Planting Procedure.

 Since the adoption of the SIPEF RPP, no peat is being converted into new operations.

 SIPEF's oil palm operations comply with the RSPO, and all other operations (rubber, tea and bananas) are certified by the Rainforest Alliance.
 All productive SIPEF operations are certified by third-party bodies.
 Operations in development are certified when they become eligible.

 SIPEF is calculating its baseline GHG (greenhouse gas) emissions for monitoring and planning future emission reductions utilizing the ISO 14064 Standard.
-This standard is part of the ISO family of environmental standards and provides governments, businesses, regions and other organisations a complimentary set of tools for programs to quantify, monitor, report and verify greenhouse gas emissions.
-The ISO 14064 standard supports organisations to participate in both regulated and voluntary programs such as emissions trading schemes and public reporting using a globally recognised standard.
+This standard is part of the ISO family of environmental standards and provides governments, businesses, regions and other organisations a complimentary set of tools for programmes to quantify, monitor, report and verify greenhouse gas emissions.
+The ISO 14064 standard supports organisations to participate in both regulated and voluntary programmes such as emissions trading schemes and public reporting using a globally recognised standard.